-- Spouse 1 expects a small corporate pension of $300 (not inflation adjusted) 11 years into retirement.
+- Spouse 1 expects a small corporate pension of $300 (not inflation-adjusted) 11 years into retirement.

 How do we input all of this?
-At the top of the page we input the net worth and inflation figure and leave the other orange fields empty (=$0) for now because there are no supplemental cash flows during the first year, see below:
+At the top of the page we input the net worth and an inflation figure and leave the other orange fields empty (=$0) for now because there are no supplemental cash flows during the first year, see below: